Native Biotope Aquarium

 Its habitats are highly-seasonal in nature with annual monsoons bringing about severe increases in water depth, flow-rate and turbidity.
 Appears locally endemic to southern Karnataka state, southwestern India where it's known only from the Kumaradhara-Netravati river system.

-It can be found in both the Kumaradhara and Netravati although it was thought to be restricted to the former for a number of years.
+It can be found in both the Kumaradhara and Netravati although it was thought to be restricted to the former for several years.

-The two rivers are under a degree of threat from agriculatural pollution, sand mining and other human activities.
+The two rivers are under a degree of threat from agricultural pollution, sand mining, and other human activities.

 Description of the underwater landscape of the biotope:

-Tank was created to replicate the natural habitat of Etropluscanarensis and Haludaria fasciata.
-The aquarium was based on Netravati River basin, I used driftwoods and branches as decor.
-All the rocks, small pebbles are all collected from Local River to make the Scape look as natural as possible.
+The tank was created to replicate the natural habitat of Etropluscanarensis and Haludaria fasciata.
+The aquarium was based on the Netravati River basin, I used driftwood and branches as decor.
+All the rocks and small pebbles are collected from the Local River to make the Scape look as natural as possible.

 Description of the parameters of the habitat: